ndelvalle/v-click-outside/README.md

 The `notouch` modifier is no longer supported, same functionality can be achieved using a middleware function

+## Migrate from version 2

+The HTML `el` is not sent in the handler function argument any more.
+See https://github.com/ndelvalle/v-click-outside/issues/137 for more details.

 ## License

 [MIT License](https://github.com/ndelvalle/v-click-outside/blob/master/LICENSE)